Spellhold-Studios/Semi-Multi-Clerics/Readme.md

 This mod allows to build original class / kit combinations. (ex:  kensaï/mage (clerc), sorcerer (clerc) ou Skald (clerc)

+If you are playing on IWDEE, the seller can be found near Orrik's tower.
+(But you'll be allowed to buy the spell book only once you've reached 5000 XP.)

 ## Install:
 --------